OpenNebula/docs/source/installation_and_configuration/configuration_management/workflow.rst

 Step 3 - Validation
 -------------------

-When all steps are done, run the OpenNebula and check the working state.
+When all steps are done, run the OpenNebula and check the working state as explained :ref:`here <validate_upgrade>`.

-Check the configuration state via ``onecfg status``.
-There shouldn't be any errors and no new updates available.
-Your configuration should be current to the installed OpenNebula version.
-For example:

-.. prompt:: bash # auto

-    # onecfg status
-    --- Versions ------------------------------
-    OpenNebula:  5.12.0
-    Config:      5.12.0

-    --- Available Configuration Updates -------
-    No updates available.